abdulroufabu/my-technical-assessment/backend/README.md

 # calculator
-> API for calculator using spring boot
+> Backend for calculator using spring boot

 ## General info
-This simple application allow to execute basic mathematical operations.
+This backend application allow to execute basic mathematical operations.